SPORTS IN THE PHILIPPINES

 The Philippines first sent athletes to compete at the Olympic Games in 1924 and was the first country from Southeast Asia to compete and win a medal.
 The nation has competed at every Summer Olympic Games since then, except when Moscow in 1980, when it participated in the American-led boycott of the games.
 Filipino athletes have also competed at the Winter Olympic Games on four different occasions since 1972.
 The Philippines is the first nation in the tropics to ever participate in the Winter Olympic Games.
 It sent sent two alpine skiers to the 1972 Winter Olympics in Sapporo, Japan.
 [Source: Wikipedia +]

-Filipino athletes have won a total of nine Olympic medals, with boxing as the top medal-producing sport.
-After Mongolia won its first gold medal at the 2008 Summer Olympics, the Philippines now holds the record for the most medals without a gold.
+As of 2024, 14 athletes had won 18 medals for the Philippines at the Summer Olympics and no medal have ever been won in the Winter Olympics.
+As of 2012, Filipino athletes had won a total of nine Olympic medals, with boxing as the top medal-producing sport.
+After Mongolia won its first gold medal at the 2008 Summer Olympics, the Philippines held the record for the most medals without a gold.
 The National Olympic Committee of the Philippines is the Philippine Olympic Committee was founded in 1911 and recognized by the International Olympic Committee in 1929.

 Thrilla in Manila